 The EITC is like a bonus for working and self-employed taxpayers, especially if they have kids.
 It helps by lowering the amount of tax you owe, and it might even score you a refund.

-If you’re in the running for the EITC in 2023, here’s what you could get:
+If you’re in the running for the EITC, here’s what you could get:

 2. Child Tax Credit (CTC) Adjustments